SpartanJ/ecode/README.md

 Some points to illustrate the project philosophy:

 * Extendable functionality but in a controlled environment.
-New features and new plugins are accepted, but the author will supervise any new content that might affect the product quality and performance.
+New features and new plugins are accepted, but the author will supervise any new content that might affect the application quality and performance.
 * Load as few files and resources as possible and load asynchronously as many resources as possible.
 Startup time of the application is considered critical.
 * Use the machine resources but not abuse them.
 * The editor implementation will try to prioritize performance and memory usage over simplicity.